The Bishopsgate Goodsyard (Forest Garden)

 To lessen the effect of the buildings being created, it’s been suggested that a Forest Garden and permaculture school should be placed on top of the listed arches.
 The idea is to have the largest Forest Garden in Europe which would provide a ‘lung’ for the Shoreditch area.

-The East London Garden Society is pushing for the developer to include an iconic park and create a better environment for everyone and in which the community will have a voice.
+The East London Garden Society has been pushing for the developer to include an iconic park and create a better environment for everyone and in which the community will have a voice.
 As of March 2019, they have been successful in persuading the developer to include a Forest Garden in their Planning Application.
 The pictures below show the present status and what it could look like.

 We are also supporting most environmentalists concerned with urban parks that more trees should be planted.
 This is in line with National, as well as Local Government ideas.

 Residents and others believe the best way to reduce pollution in the Shoreditch area would be a Forest Garden.
 This would be a community park involving the greater area of east London.
 Placing as much vegetation in the urban area, is conducive to lessening pollution, a Forest Garden is the oldest form of agriculture and is proven to achieve this.